Parth-Vachhani/Stock_Analysis_Python/README.md

 # Stock_Analysis_Python
-With help of IBM and Coursera support, I have compleated my Stock_Analysis_Python module and uploded here
+With help of IBM and Coursera support, I have compleated my Stock_Analysis_Python module